-Reporting of analytical data for determining compliance with Chapters 3745-81 , 3745-82, and 3745-9 and rule 3745-91-06 of the Administrative Code shall be completed by a laboratory certified by the director to perform drinking water testing, or by a facility acceptable to the director, as follows:
+Reporting of analytical data for determining compliance with Chapters 3745-81 , 3745-82 and 3745-90, and rules 3745-9-09 and 3745-91-06 of the Administrative Code shall be completed by a laboratory certified by the director to perform drinking water testing, or by a facility acceptable to the director, including out of state laboratories that meet paragraph (D) of rule 3745-89-02 of the Administrative Code, as follows:

-(B) All positive and all repeat sample results required by rules 3745-81-14 and 3745-81-21 of the Administrative Code, and all microbial monitoring results required by rule 3745-81-42 of the Administrative Code .
+(1) All positive and all repeat sample results required by rules 3745-81-14 and 3745-81-21 of the Administrative Code, and all microbial monitoring results required by rule 3745-81-42 of the Administrative Code .

 (D) Reports required under this rule shall be submitted on forms or in a form acceptable to the director and shall be complete and correct.
-Each report shall include at least the analytical data, the name and certification number of the laboratory performing and/or reporting the analysis, the analytical method type, the dates that the sample was collected and received as well as the date the analysis was completed, the sample identification number as separately assigned by the laboratory for each sample, the certification number(s) of the laboratory analyst(s) who performed the analyses, the sample collector's identification information, and complete sample and public water system identification information including sample location description, sample monitoring point, and sample type.
+Each report shall include at least the analytical data, the name and certification number of the laboratory performing or reporting the analysis, the analytical method type, the dates that the sample was collected and received as well as the date the analysis was completed, the sample identification number as separately assigned by the laboratory for each sample, the analyst number of the laboratory analyst who performed the analyses, the sample collector's identification information, and complete sample and public water system identification information including sample location description, sample monitoring point and sample type.
 Additional information may be required based on contaminant.

 (G) Analytical results required by rules 3745-81-73 to 3745-81-75, and 3745-83-01 and Chapter 3745-82 of the Administrative Code, except for paragraph (G)(1) of rule 3745-81-75 of the Administrative Code, shall be reported to the director only when requested by the director.

 (H) A laboratory or a facility that subcontracts, as defined in rule 3745-89-01 of the Administrative Code, is responsible for meeting the reporting requirements in this rule.
-A laboratory or facility may arrange with a subcontracted laboratory to perform this reporting, however, the laboratory retains the ultimate responsibility for these reporting requirements.
+A laboratory or facility may arrange with a subcontracted laboratory to perform this reporting; however, the laboratory retains the ultimate responsibility for these reporting requirements.